Deportation & Immigration Court

 Sometimes, after an alien is ordered deported, new facts or new evidence emerges which makes the alien eligible for a form of relief from deportation.
 In these cases, the motion to reopen must be filed with the Immigration Judge or the Board of Immigration Appeals depending on which has administrative control over the proceedings.
 The alien must prove to the court that the new evidence sought to be offered is material and was not available and could not have been discovered or presented at the earlier hearing.
 In these cases, the motion to reopen must be accompanied by the appropriate application for relief.

 All motions to reopen should be handled by an experienced and knowledgeable attorney with excellent writing and research skills.
 The motion must contain specific language and persuasive legal arguments.
 Aliens who choose to prepare the motion to reopen by themselves have almost no chance of succeeding.
-Managing attorney of The Nuñez Firm, Jay Nuñez, has helped countless clients reopen their immigration cases for all types of reasons including failure to provide notice of the hearing, exceptional circumstances and new evidence, facts and relief.
-Contact The Nuñez Firm today to schedule a consultation.
+Nelson & Nuñez, P.C. has helped countless clients reopen their immigration cases for all types of reasons including failure to provide notice of the hearing, exceptional circumstances and new evidence, facts and relief.
+Contact Nelson & Nuñez, P.C. today to schedule a consultation.
 We can meet with you to determine whether your case is eligible to be reopened.
 We will help you reopen your case, and represent you in the immigration court.

 General Deportation & Immigration Court Information